 Bobsled Jamaica and Dunn’s River Falls Excursion Review

-Main Takeaway: If you like adventure, unique experiences, and the water, than the Bobsled Jamaica and Dunn’s River Falls excursion is a must.
-Even the Princess who cannot swim admits that once she got over her fear of Dunn’s River Falls, it was a blast.
+Main Takeaway: If you like adventure, unique experiences, and the water, then the Bobsled Jamaica and Dunn’s River Falls excursion is a must.
+Even the Princess, who cannot swim, admits that once she got over her fear of Dunn’s River Falls, it was a blast.
 Also, Mystic Mountain has much to offer in addition to the bobsled, including zip lines, which can add to your already action packed day.
-People of all ages are welcomed to climb the falls, but I must admit it does take some cardiovascular endurance, balance, and leg strength.
+People of all ages are welcomed to climb the falls, but I must admit that it does take some cardiovascular endurance, balance, and leg strength.
 So, if you are not physically fit, you might want to try an excursion that avoids the actual climb.

 Welcome Back to Jamaica

 While I have been to Jamaica before, this was the Princess’ first visit.
 Jamaica has a lot to offer as there are a variety of different tours and island experiences.
 We had already conquered the world’s largest zip line over water while in Haiti.
-So, on our Allure of the Seas Western Caribbean cruise, we were looking to continue our adventurous trend.
+So, on our Allure of the Seas Western Caribbean cruise back to 2013, we were looking to continue our adventurous trend.